Chapter One: Empty Vessel

+He watched his Psychi shiver when her father placed his hand on her shoulder.
+Something was definitely wrong there.
 The man pulled Akira away from Wolfric and shoved her behind him, then got into Wolfric’s face and sneered.

 “I heard what you called my daughter.”

 Wolfric smiled.
-Not many fathers were too keen on a Direwolf as their child’s Warrior.
+Not many fathers were too keen to have a Direwolf as their child’s Warrior.
 But she is his Psychi, and he would never hurt her.

 “I know I’m not what you expected for your daughter.
 But I would never harm her.”

-The Warrior snarled, “I don’t know what your game is here, but my daughter has no Warriors, she will never have a Warrior.
+The Warrior snarled, “I don’t know what your game is here, but my daughter has no Warriors.
+She will never have a Warrior.
 She is an ádeio docheío.”

 Wolfric looked around the large man at the little girl.
 She was crying again, her eyes red-rimmed and swollen.
-She looked at him, and his heart skipped a beat when they shined so brightly, he knew she was his.
+She looked at him, and his heart skipped a beat.
+Her eyes were shining so brightly, he knew she was his.
 He looked back at the Warrior.

-“You will stay away from my daughter,” the Warrior said as he grabbed Wolfric by the collar and lifted him off his feet.
-Okay, if this man wasn’t his Psychi’s father, he would be tearing his arms off about now.
+The Warrior grabbed Wolfric by the collar and lifted him off his feet.
+Okay… if this man wasn’t his Psychi’s father, he would be tearing his arms off about now.

 “My daughter is off-limits.
-She has brought me and my Havent enough shame, she doesn’t need a pervert stalking her.”
+She has brought me and my Havent enough shame.
+She doesn’t need a pervert stalking her.”

-A woman with long blond hair ran up to them and pulled Akira into her arms and hugged her, kissing her cheeks.
-So just the father is ashamed.
-Where are her other Warriors?
+A woman with long blond hair ran up to them and pulled Akira into her arms.
+She hugged the girl and kissed her cheeks.

-“What seems to be the problem here?” an officer asked, walking up to them.
-Someone must have called it in.
+“What seems to be the problem here?” an officer asked as he walked up to them.

 “This man accosted my daughter,” the Warrior said, pointing at Wolfric.

-“No, Daddy,” Akira said, pulling away from her mother, “he saved me.
+“No, Daddy,” Akira said, pulling away from her mother.
+“He saved me.
 I fell off the monkey bars.”

 The Warrior turned to Akira and looked to want to slap her.
 But stopped himself when he remembered where he was.

-“I don’t want this man near my daughter,” the Warrior said as he turned to the officer, “he called her Psychi.”
+“I don’t want this man near my daughter,” the Warrior said as he turned to the officer.
+“He called her Psychi.”

 “Everyone knows that the girl is an Empty Vessel.
 They do not have a Psychi.
 They are ápsychos.”

 Wolfric growled.
-That child is not soulless, he could tell that no one would believe him.
-It seemed that only he could sense her soul.
-Her Havent.
+That child is not soulless; he could tell that no one would believe him.
+It seemed that only he could sense her soul; her Havent.
 It is buried deep within her, but he saw it in her eyes.
 He knows she is his, just as much as he is hers.

 “I don’t want to take you in, Mr. Selinofoto.
 But if you are seen with that child again, I will,” the officer said, then turned to Akira’s parents.
 “I will make sure he never bothers you again.”

 Wolfric turned and looked at his Psychi.
 She was crying again as she watched the officer drag him away.
 She cried out when her father took hold of her arm and shook her, yelling at her for talking to a stranger.

 Akira laid in her bed that night.
-Her bottom was sore from her daddy, whipping her with his belt for talking to the “pervert.”
+Her bottom was sore from her daddy whipping her with his belt for talking to the “pervert.”

 Wolfric stood outside his Psychi’s bedroom window and listened to her cry.
-He’d been too late to stop her father from whipping her, and he swears to Zeus he will kill the man, once Akira is old enough, and he can take her away from here.
+He had been too late to stop her father from whipping her.
+He swears to Zeus he will kill the man once Akira is old enough, and he can take her away from here.

 Once she was asleep, he sat down on the ground below her window and scowled up at the sky.
 Why have the Gods given him his Psychi after waiting so long, just to take her away from him?
 Many Warriors have found their Psychi at such a young age and helped the parents raise the child until they were of age to accept their Warriors.

-Wolfric drifted off to sleep and dreamed about taking his Psychi away from her parents, to a place with snow, where they ate candy all day, and he read her stories at night.
+Wolfric drifted off to sleep and dreamed about taking his Psychi away from her parents to a place with snow, where they ate candy all day, and he read her stories at night.
 He smiled in his sleep as he held his Psychi close to his heart.
-She will be his.

 A gigantic wolf!